punchupworld/sheethuahua/README.md

 });
 ```

-From the example, we expect a table name "users" to have 3 columns: "name" with `String` type, "age" with `Number` type, and "role" with one of "Admin" or "Guest" type.
+From the example, we expect a table name "users" to have "name", "age", and "role" columns with coresponded type.
 Table name can be omitted to create `AnonymousTable` (Otherwise, `NamedTable` is created).

-Naturally, a spreadsheet and CSV don't include any explicit type (everything is string by default).
+Every cell in a spreadsheet and CSV is a string by default.
 Sheethuahua will try to parse it into the expected `Column` type as defined in the `Table`.
 The following `Column` types are supported:

 - **Required column type**: can't be empty.
   - `String()` expects anything except an empty string.